Optimal Information Acquisition Under Intervention: Analysis

 \begin{lemma} \begin{enumerate} \item The optimal forecast is

 \item The optimal interim loss for the forecaster is

 \end{enumerate} \end{lemma} The expression for the optimal interim loss (\ref{eq: optimal interim loss}) shows clearly the three different sources of loss for the forecaster in the interim period.
 The first term captures the variability in the fraction of the state that is uncorrected by the PM, conditional on the forecaster's information.\footnote{Recall that the PM corrects a fraction $x \cdot H$ of the state with her action, and therefore only the remaining uncorrected fraction of the state goes into the outcome $y$.
-We emphasize that ``uncorrected fraction'' is to be read generally, since $(1-x H )>1$ will be the case when $x<0$.} As will be seen, this variance can be reduced by acquiring a more precise signal in the ex-ante period.
-The second term captures the loss caused by the fact that since the correction of the state by the PM is imperfect, given her imperfect signal, unforecastable errors in the PM's signal translate into errors in policy, that in turn translate into unpredictable errors in the outcome for the forecaster.
+We emphasize that ``uncorrected fraction'' is to be read generally, since if $(1-x H )>1$ the PM's action \emph{adds} variability to the outcome.
+This will be the case if $x<0$.} This variance is the optimal forecasting loss, given that the optimal forecast is the conditional expectation; importantly, this variance can be reduced by acquiring a more precise signal in the ex-ante period.
+The second term captures the loss caused by the fact that since the correction of the state by the PM is imperfect, given her imperfect signal, unforecastable errors in the PM's signal translate into errors in policy, that in turn translate into variability in the outcome that is unpredictable for the forecaster.
 Finally, the last term captures the loss due to errors in predicting the outcome $y$ caused by the unforecastable shock $\epsilon$.

-The last two terms in the optimal interim loss (\ref{eq: optimal interim loss}) do not depend on the forecaster's signal precision $k$ and therefore they will be irrelevant for the choice of optimal precision.
-Therefore, when considering the choice of optimal precision we can consider the forecaster's optimal interim loss to be just
+The last two terms in the optimal interim loss (\ref{eq: optimal interim loss}) do not depend on the forecaster's signal precision $k$, and are therefore irrelevant for the choice of optimal precision.
+Hence, when considering the choice of optimal precision we can consider the forecaster's optimal interim loss to be just